 Specifying Types

-Types are specified either by referencing their keyword or name, by querying expression types, or by writing type literals which compose other types into new types.
+Types are specified either by referencing their keyword or name, or by writing object type literals, array type literals, tuple type literals, function type literals, constructor type literals, or type queries.

-Type: PredefinedType TypeReference TypeQuery TypeLiteral
+Type: PredefinedType TypeReference ObjectType ArrayType TupleType FunctionType ConstructorType TypeQuery

+The different forms of type notations are described in the following sections.

 Predefined Types

 The any, number, boolean, string, and void keywords reference the Any type and the Number, Boolean, String, and Void primitive types respectively.